-If you anticipated tutoring services on Tuesday nights for a maths session – because Wednesdays bring math exams at school, consider also leaving Wednesday evenings open so that you can discuss the test, instead.
+If you anticipated tutoring services on Tuesday nights for a mathematics session – because Wednesdays bring math exams at school, consider also leaving Wednesday evenings open so that you can discuss the test, instead.

 You might also expand your availability to weekends.
 Weekday evenings tend to be busy for tutors of all disciplines; it would not do to lose out on potentially the most beneficial tutoring program simply because of a scheduling conflict.